instantOS/instantos.github.io/youtube/layouts.md

 You can see the currently selected layout to the right of the tag indicators.

-## Master and Stack.
+## Master and Stack

 Most layouts have two areas, the master and the stack.
 The master usually contains the main Application you're using like a web browser or text editor while the stack contains additional applications like music players, terminals or file browsers.
 Some layouts also allow to have multiple applications in the master area

 Use Super + Shift + Return to put a window into the master or into the stack if it already is in the master area.

 Some layouts also allow resizing the master and stack area.
 The keybinding for this are Super + H and Super + L.

 Reorder windows
 Super + Ctrl + J and Super + Ctrl + K makes the current window and the window next to it swap places.

 ## Rundown of all layouts